Ross Davidson (footballer, born 1993)

-Ross Davidson (born 28 October 1993) is a Scottish footballer, who plays for Scottish League Two side Stirling Albion as a midfielder.
+Ross Davidson (born 28 October 1993) is a Scottish footballer who plays as a midfielder.

 Career

 Davidson made his senior competitive debut on 3 December 2011 as a substitute for Garry Hay in a 2–0 victory against Aberdeen in a Scottish Premier League fixture.
 Davidson was loaned to First Division club Airdrie United in January 2013.
 After missing the 2013–14 season through injury, in November 2014, he joined League Two club Albion Rovers on loan until January 2015.

 In February 2015 having been released by Kilmarnock, Davidson signed permanently for Scottish League One side Albion Rovers.

 In May 2022, after four seasons with East Fife, Davidson joined Scottish League Two side Stirling Albion.